balanceiskey/js-tutorship/lesson_001.md

 or a list of tweets.
 While these groupings may be data types in and of themselves, they're really composed of several different smaller datatypes.
 A calendar is made up of dates, a bank statement is made up of charges, each of which is a date and a number.
-The smallest units of data - dates, numbers, etc.
-- are referred to as *primitive types*.
+The smallest units of data (dates, numbers, etc.) are referred to as **primitive types**.

 ### JavaScript Primitive Types